rwieruch/blog_robinwieruch_content/blog/react-form/index.md

 export { LoginForm };
 ```

 The strategy unifies all the form state into one object and all event handlers into one handler.
-By leveraging each form field's identifier, we can use it in the unified handler to update the state by ysing the identifier as dynamic key.
+By leveraging each form field's identifier, we can use it in the unified handler to update the state by using the identifier as dynamic key.

 This scales a controlled form in React well, because state, handler, and form field are not in a 1:1:1 relationship anymore.
 In contrast, each handler can reuse the state and handler.